 Anyone wishing to use the internet at JHBC (including wireless on your own computer) is required to download onto their computers the Covenant Eyes Internet Accountability program.
-JHBC computers are set up with passwords, which need to be utilized in order to fulfill the CEIA requirement for each student.
 Do not give your password to anyone.
 We also highly recommend you put some type of virus protection on your personal computer if you have not already done so.
 Password for routers: 2Timothy215